Dora del Hoyo: Biography

 Dora del Hoyo was born on January 11, 1914, in the village of Boca de Huérgano in Leon, Spain, the fifth of six children.
 Her father, Demetrio del Hoyo, was a farm-laborer and her mother, Carmen Alonso, a home-maker.
 To support her family, at an early age del Hoyo began working as a housekeeper for the village doctor.
 In 1935, del Hoyo decided to look for better housework opportunities in Astorga, León, but the onset of the Spanish Civil War (1936-1939) caused her to have to return to her hometown.

 In 1940, del Hoyo moved to Madrid, once again in search of better opportunities.
 Through the help of the Daughters of Mary Immaculate for Domestic Service (a religious congregation founded by Vincentia Maria López y Vicuña and dedicated to helping young girls find employment in household work), del Hoyo got hired as a housemaid for the Marquess of Almunia, and later on for the Dukes of Nájera.

 In 1944, del Hoyo was still working for the Duke when she came in contact with Opus Dei.
 Josemaria Escriva, founder of the then-new Opus Dei movement, had turned to the Daughters for Domestic Service for help in hiring household employees for a student dormitory he was opening called the Moncloa Residence.
 The Mother Superior of the Domestic Service Daughters recommended del Hoyo, who happened to have some days off at the time.
 In spite of the low pay offered and her little desire to go, at the nun's insistence del Hoyo agreed to help out the residence for a few days.

 Later on, del Hoyo decided to give up the job at the Dukes of Nájera to devote herself full-time to the Moncloa, even though the pay there was lower and the working conditions significantly worse.
 Later on when asked why she did this, del Hoyo said that she was moved "to see how hard they worked" and that she was also impressed by Escriva and his teaching.
-Commenting on Escriva's The Way, del Hoyo recalled, "I was very enthused by [it]...
-With each thing that I heard, I thought, 'This is for me.'
-I liked it a lot and I read it all in one sitting - I couldn't go to bed without finishing it."
+Commenting on Escriva's The Way, del Hoyo recalled, "I was very enthused ... with each thing that I heard, I thought, 'This is for me'.
+I liked it a lot and I read it all in one sitting – I couldn't go to bed without finishing it".